 1. You Don’t Need To Wash Your Hair Every Day

 If you wash your hair every single morning before heading out, you’re not only wasting precious time, but you’re also damaging your hair.
 Your scalp produces natural oils that protect your hair from damage and keeps it looking shiny.
-When you wash your hair everyday, you aren’t giving your glands a chance
+When you wash your hair everyday, you aren’t giving your glands a chance to produce oil.
+As a result, your hair is stripped off its moisture and becomes dry and brittle.
+Washing too frequently can also cause your glands to overproduce oil, making your hair greasy very fast.
+Try to wash your hair every alternate day at the very most, push it to one in three days if you can.

 2. Don’t Overdo The Sanitizer

 Most disease-causing germs enter our body through our hands.
 Our hands come into contact with the most number of germs, through doorknobs, elevator buttons, remotes and other dirty surfaces.
 Because so many people touch these surfaces, they are a breeding ground for harmful bacteria.
 When you eat or touch your mouth with your hand, these germs enter your body and can cause serious illnesses.
 While keeping your hands clean is important, rubbing them with sanitizer every half an hour might not be the best way.
-One study said that certain chemicals in sanitizers can be
+One study said that certain chemicals in sanitizers can be harmful with repeated exposure.
+Wash your hands when you need to and use a sanitizer only when regular soap and water isn’t available.

 3. Mouthwash Might Not Solve Bad Breath